sensu/sensu-docs/content/sensu-go/5.5/guides/monitor-server-resources.md

 ### Creating the check

-Now that the assets are registered, the second step is to create a check named `check-cpu`, which runs the command `check-cpu.rb` using the `sensu-plugins-cpu-checks` and `sensu-ruby-runtime` assets, at an
+Now that the assets are registered, we'll create a check named `check-cpu`, which runs the command `check-cpu.rb -w 75 -c 90` using the `sensu-plugins-cpu-checks` and `sensu-ruby-runtime` assets, at an
-**interval** of 60 seconds, for all entities subscribed to the `linux` subscription.
+**interval** of 60 seconds, for all entities subscribed to the `system` subscription.
+This checks generates a warning event (`-w`) when CPU usage reaches 75% and a critical alert (`-c`) at 90%.

 {{< highlight shell >}}
 sensuctl check create check-cpu \
---command 'check-cpu.rb' \
+--command 'check-cpu.rb -w 75 -c 90' \
 --interval 60 \
---subscriptions linux \
+--subscriptions system \
 --runtime-assets sensu-plugins-cpu-checks,sensu-ruby-runtime
 {{< /highlight >}}

-_NOTE: Sensu advises against requiring root privileges to execute check commands or scripts.
-The Sensu user is not permitted to kill timed out processes invoked by the root user, which could result in zombie processes.
-While Sensu discourages the use of `sudo` in check commands, you are free to configure your checks as you see fit, but please do so at your own risk._

 ### Configuring the subscription

-To run the check, we'll need a Sensu agent with the subscription `linux`.
+To run the check, we'll need a Sensu agent with the subscription `system`.
 After [installing an agent][install], open `/etc/sensu/agent.yml`
-and add the `linux` subscription so the subscription configuration looks like:
+and add the `system` subscription so the subscription configuration looks like:

 {{< highlight yml >}}
 subscriptions:
-  - linux
+  - system
 {{< /highlight >}}

 Then restart the agent.